-If District Special Education Personnel decide that an evaluation is not warranted at this time, Campus Special Education Personnel shall provide the parent with a Prior Written Notice and a copy of the Notice of Procedural Safeguards by the 15-school day deadline.
-In addition, Campus Personnel shall refer the student to the Student Support Team and/or Campus Administration to address the parent concerns and monitor student progress.
+If the District Special Education Personnel decide that an evaluation is not warranted at this time, Campus Special Education Personnel shall provide the parent with Prior Written Notice, a copy of the Notice of Procedural Safeguards, and a copy of the Overview of Special Education for Parents form created by TEA by the 15-school day deadline.
+In addition, Campus Special Education Personnel shall refer the student to the Student Support Team and/or Campus Administration to address the parent concerns and monitor student progress.

-The Campus Special Education Personnel should ensure that the parent signs written acknowledgement of receipt of the Prior Written Notice, the Notice of Procedural Safeguards, and the Parent's Guide to the Admission, Review and Dismissal Process.
-Such documentation will be kept in the Referral section of the student's special education eligibility folder if the student is referred for an initial evaluation or, if an evaluation is refused, in the on-line Frontline folder.
-If written acknowledgement of receipt of the Prior Written Notice and Procedural Safeguards is unable to be attained, the manner in which the Notice and Procedural Safeguards was provided will be documented and kept in the folder.
+The Campus Special Education Personnel should ensure that the parent signs written acknowledgement of receipt of the Prior Written Notice, the Notice of Procedural Safeguards, the Parent's Guide to the Admission, Review, and Dismissal Process, and the Overview of Special Education for Parents form created by TEA.
+Such documentation will be kept in the Referral section of the student's special education eligibility folder if the student is referred for an initial evaluation or, if an evaluation is refused, in the [student's campus folder].
+If written acknowledgement of receipt of the Prior Written Notice, Procedural Safeguards, and the Overview of Special Education for Parents form created by TEA, is unable to be attained, the manner in which the Notice and Procedural Safeguards was provided will be documented and kept in the folder.
 See [PRIOR WRITTEN NOTICE] and [SPECIAL EDUCATION ELIGIBILITY FOLDER]